Seminole State College Educational Foundation, Inc.

 OFFICERS AND DUTIES

-The Officers of the Foundation shall be a Chairperson, first Vice-Chairperson, a second Vice-Chairperson and a President of the Foundation who shall be Trustees, and a Secretary and a Treasurer who need not be Trustees.
+The Officers of the Foundation shall be a Chairperson, first Vice-Chairperson and a second Vice-Chairperson who shall be Trustees, and a Secretary and a Treasurer who need not be Trustees.
 The Board may also elect an Assistant Secretary and Assistant Treasurers, and other appropriate officers as it deems necessary.

 The offices of Secretary and Treasurer shall be held by separate individuals.
 The term of office of Chairperson shall be for two (2) years, and the term of Vice Chairperson(s) shall be for one (1) year, or until successors shall have been selected.
-The term of President of the Foundation shall be ongoing and shall cease upon separation from Seminole State College.
-The terms of the Secretary and Treasurer, and other employees, shall be fixed by the Board.
+The terms of the Secretary and Treasurer and other employees shall be fixed by the Board.

-The President, Secretary and the Treasurer may be compensated for their services in an amount to be determined by the Board.
+The Secretary and the Treasurer, or others holding College or Foundation administrative positions, may be compensated for their services in an amount to be determined by the Board.

-The duties of the Chairperson of the Board shall be: to preside at all meetings of the Board and meetings of the members of the Corporation; to authorize the issuing and signing of notices of meetings of the Board, and of the members to execute all contracts entered into by the Board, in accordance with resolutions or orders properly adopted by the Board, and the execute and acknowledge all conveyances authorized by the Board.
+The duties of the Chairperson of the Board shall be: to preside at all meetings of the Board; to authorize the issuing and execution of all contracts entered into by the Board, in accordance with resolutions or orders properly adopted by the Board, and the execute and acknowledge all conveyances authorized by the Board.
 S/he shall also be the Chairperson of the Executive Committee and be an ex officio member of all committees of the Foundation.

 The Board may employ a President of the Foundation for such term and at such salary as may be fixed by the Board.
 The President of the Foundation shall be the chief executive officer of the Foundation and shall be charged with the general management of the affairs of the Foundation under the direction of the Board.